 All of these physical pieces of equipment must be installed and configured correctly to ensure the solution runs without any flaws, and will require maintenance by a fully staffed IT department.
 This alone increases the complexity and costs associated with utilizing a traditional PBX, positioning the solution generally for larger Enterprise organizations.
 Now, this isn’t to say that a traditional PBX is all bad — the on premise nature of the solution does not require an organization to rely on the network or customer service of a hosted or cloud provider like that of Business VoIP.

-Traditional PBX solutions will also include more features than that of a typical Landline, including Automatic Call Distribution, Interactive Voice Response menus, call routing, voicemail, faxing, conferencing and even detailed call records.
+Traditional PBX solutions will also include more features than that of a typical Landline, including Automatic Call Distribution, Interactive Voice Response menus, call routing, voicemail and the ability to create business voicemail greetings, faxing, conferencing and even detailed call records.
 However, this list is fairly small when compared directly to the functionality provided by a hosted Business VoIP solution, and as mentioned new functionality can require the installation of even more hardware, further adding to the complexity of the solution.

 When we previously took a look at traditional Landline services compared to Business VoIP solutions, one of the largest gaps between the two was the sheer difference of included features and functionality.
 However, that difference does not directly carry over to the traditional PBX and Business VoIP comparison.
 Traditional PBX solutions were originally developed to enable organizations to create and manage multiple incoming and outgoing calls on individual lines, while utilizing the same calling service.